Diflucan Mg, [This review was originally posted at the Nieman Journalism Lab on Aug. 13, 2010.]

-TBD takes off: One of the most anticipated new news organizations in journalism’s recent history launched this week in the form of TBD, a site owned by Allbritton Communications (the folks behind Politico) covering local news in Washington, D.C.
-As The Huffington Post’s Jack Mirkinson wrote, TBD is “something of a canary in the coal mine” of the future of journalism, being the protoype of a locally focused, community-driven, online-only news model whose effectiveness everyone’s eager to gauge.
-For the basics of the project, here are two local profiles from DCist and the more skeptical Washington Post, a paidContent interview with Robert Allbritton, and a Poynter chat with TBD’s Jim Brady and Steve Buttry.
+TBD takes off: One of the most anticipated new news organizations in journalism's recent history launched this week in the form of TBD, a site owned by Allbritton Communications (the folks behind Politico) covering local news in Washington, D.C.
+As The Huffington Post's Jack Mirkinson wrote, Diflucan interactions, TBD is "something of a canary in the coal mine" of the future of journalism, being the protoype of a locally focused, community-driven, online-only news model whose effectiveness everyone's eager to gauge.
+Where can i order Diflucan without prescription, For the basics of the project, here are two local profiles from DCist and the more skeptical Washington Post, a paidContent interview with Robert Allbritton, and a Poynter chat with TBD's Jim Brady and Steve Buttry.

-After TBD gave its media preview last Friday, quite a few people listed plenty of reasons to keep an eye on the site: Ken Doctor liked the “out of the box” nature of TBD’s pro-am/social/mobile/multimedia efforts; Jeff Jarvis liked the collaborative, link-centric philosophy; the Lab’s Laura McGann called attention to TBD’s interactivity and collaboration through local blogs and social media; and Kevin Anderson was impressed by the project’s commitment to profitability.
-Several TBD analyses focused particularly on TBD’s interactive and collaborative news efforts, with Journalism Lives, Mashable and Poynter providing good area-by-area breakdowns.
-Mark Potts, who’s starting up a similar blog-network effort, Growthspur, wrote a thoughtful piece about the importance of TBD’s own network of local blogs: “TBD is without doubt the biggest, most ambitious effort yet to create a new paradigm for local news coverage of a major metropolitan area,” he wrote.
+After TBD gave its media preview last Friday, quite a few people listed plenty of reasons to keep an eye on the site: Ken Doctor liked the "out of the box" nature of TBD's pro-am/social/mobile/multimedia efforts; Jeff Jarvis liked the collaborative, order Diflucan online c.o.d, link-centric philosophy; the Lab's Laura McGann called attention to TBD's interactivity and collaboration through local blogs and social media; and Kevin Anderson was impressed by the project's commitment to profitability.
+Several TBD analyses focused particularly on TBD's interactive and collaborative news efforts, with Journalism Lives, Mashable and Poynter providing good area-by-area breakdowns, Diflucan Mg.
+Mark Potts, who's starting up a similar blog-network effort, Growthspur, Diflucan steet value, wrote a thoughtful piece about the importance of TBD's own network of local blogs: "TBD is without doubt the biggest, most ambitious effort yet to create a new paradigm for local news coverage of a major metropolitan area," he wrote.

-Poynter’s Steve Myers also touched on an distinct aspect of TBD’s operation — it also includes an Allbritton-owned all-news local cable channel that will be branded TBD TV.
-He examined how a web-TV converged newsroom operates, and Cory Bergman of Lost Remote (a local TV and hyperlocal news veteran himself) wondered if we might see more TV-local online news partnerships.
-Here at the Lab, Ken Doctor took a detailed look at the economics of TBD’s web-TV synergy, centering on its pioneering broadcast and online advertising hybrid.
-Meanwhile, David Rothman had some detailed advice for TBD’s competitors.
+Poynter's Steve Myers also touched on an distinct aspect of TBD's operation — it also includes an Allbritton-owned all-news local cable channel that will be branded TBD TV.
+He examined how a web-TV converged newsroom operates, and Cory Bergman of Lost Remote (a local TV and hyperlocal news veteran himself) wondered if we might see more TV-local online news partnerships, Diflucan dosage.
+Here at the Lab, Ken Doctor took a detailed look at the economics of TBD's web-TV synergy, centering on its pioneering broadcast and online advertising hybrid.
+Diflucan Mg, Meanwhile, David Rothman had some detailed advice for TBD's competitors.

-The site officially launched Monday, and the initial reviews were mostly positive.
-Rothman and Suzanne Yada had the most detailed ones; both were impressed by the site’s presentation and several of its features, though both were concerned about how much local news content the site would actually be able to produce.
-PaidContent’s Staci Kramer liked the smooth design, too, but wanted to see more out of the site’s locally personalized features.
-The New York Times’ David Carr (“extremely functional … kind of ugly”) and Mediaite’s Michael Triplett (“off to a good start,” despite “thin and D.C.-centric” content) also offered quicker reviews.
-The most thoughtful review belongs to Lost Remote’s Bergman, who noted that while many of the ideas are old, their implementation is new.“This is the first time that a local media group — especially in the TV space — has wrapped these ideas together and aggressively launched them with an investment to back it up,” he wrote.
+The site officially launched Monday, Diflucan trusted pharmacy reviews, and the initial reviews were mostly positive.
+Rothman and Suzanne Yada had the most detailed ones; both were impressed by the site's presentation and several of its features, though both were concerned about how much local news content the site would actually be able to produce.
+PaidContent's Staci Kramer liked the smooth design, too, but wanted to see more out of the site's locally personalized features.
+The New York Times' David Carr ("extremely functional .., purchase Diflucan online no prescription. kind of ugly") and Mediaite's Michael Triplett ("off to a good start," despite "thin and D.C.-centric" content) also offered quicker reviews.
+The most thoughtful review belongs to Lost Remote's Bergman, who noted that while many of the ideas are old, their implementation is new."This is the first time that a local media group — especially in the TV space — has wrapped these ideas together and aggressively launched them with an investment to back it up," he wrote, Diflucan Mg.

-Demand Media’s profit-less past: Demand Media, the new-media lightning rod du jour, filed for an IPO last Friday, giving us the first detailed financial look inside the private company.
-Several sites took cracks at sifting through the numbers for significant bits, but two pieces stood out: One, Demand Media has yet to make a profit, losing $22 million this year; and two, 26 percent of its revenue comes from cost-per-click advertising deals with Yahoo.
+Demand Media's profit-less past: Demand Media, the new-media lightning rod du jour, Online Diflucan without a prescription, filed for an IPO last Friday, giving us the first detailed financial look inside the private company.
+Several sites took cracks at sifting through the numbers for significant bits, but two pieces stood out: One, Demand Media has yet to make a profit, losing $22 million this year; and two, 26 percent of its revenue comes from cost-per-click advertising deals with Yahoo, rx free Diflucan.

-A proposal to carve up the open web: A week after reports emerged that Google and Verizon were near a deal that would more or less mark the end of net neutrality, the two companies came forward this week not with a deal, but with a policy proposal.
-As for whether that would mark the end of net neutrality, well, it depends on who you ask.
-Google and Verizon called their plan a “proposal for an open Internet,” and their CEOs co-authored a Washington Post op-ed arguing that their proposal “empowers an informed consumer, ensures the robust growth of the open Internet and provides incentives to strengthen the networks that carry Internet traffic.”
-The proposal has quite a few moving parts, but it essentially prohibits Internet service providers from discriminating against or prioritizing “lawful Internet content,” while excepting wireless networks and some unspecified future services from that regulation.
+A proposal to carve up the open web: A week after reports emerged that Google and Verizon were near a deal that would more or less mark the end of net neutrality, australia, uk, us, usa, the two companies came forward this week not with a deal, but with a policy proposal.
+As for whether that would mark the end of net neutrality, well, Herbal Diflucan, it depends on who you ask.
+Google and Verizon called their plan a "proposal for an open Internet," and their CEOs co-authored a Washington Post op-ed arguing that their proposal "empowers an informed consumer, ensures the robust growth of the open Internet and provides incentives to strengthen the networks that carry Internet traffic."
+The proposal has quite a few moving parts, but it essentially prohibits Internet service providers from discriminating against or prioritizing "lawful Internet content," while excepting wireless networks and some unspecified future services from that regulation, Diflucan Mg.

-Noted Google watcher Jeff Jarvis had the most colorful response, illustrating the proposal’s potential danger to the open web by presenting a future scenario with two Internets, the old “Internet” with everything pre-2010 and the new “Schminternet,” with everything mobile and post-2010.
-“Mobile is the internet,” he wrote.
-“Mobile will very soon become a meaningless word when — well, if telcos allow it, that is — we are connected everywhere all the time.”
-Meanwhile, Wired gets credit for the most fun phrase — “carrier-humping, net neutrality surrender monkey” — in its explanation of how Google got to that point.
+Noted Google watcher Jeff Jarvis had the most colorful response, illustrating the proposal's potential danger to the open web by presenting a future scenario with two Internets, the old "Internet" with everything pre-2010 and the new "Schminternet, fast shipping Diflucan," with everything mobile and post-2010.
+"Mobile is the internet," he wrote.
+Diflucan Mg, "Mobile will very soon become a meaningless word when — well, if telcos allow it, that is — we are connected everywhere all the time."
+Meanwhile, Wired gets credit for the most fun phrase — "carrier-humping, net neutrality surrender monkey" — in its explanation of how Google got to that point.

 Reading Roundup: A few final items to send you off for the weekend: